VineethKumar7/3IVIS_app/DjangoD3ChartApp/DjangoD3ChartApp/README.md

-Here’s a structured `README.md` file for your project:

----

 # Sample Web and REST API Django Project

 This is a Django-based web and REST API project that demonstrates the use of a D3.js chart after successful login and JWT-based authentication for secure data retrieval via REST API endpoints.
 The project focuses on functionality over design, utilizing a Cookiecutter-based folder structure and ensuring all required features are operational.